About Databases¶

 Click Run.

 A full refresh will update all tables, including custom domain tables.
-This is the slowest option and is best used for estimating SLA runtime performance.
+This is the slowest option and is best used for estimating runtime performance.

 Note